How to Write a Standout College Essay for Engineering Applications

 During my time at Whole Foods, there have been days when I have had to run around like a crazy person for 8 hours straight.
 There are days when I have had to encourage people to leave 15 minutes after the store has closed for the night.
 There are slow days when I just get to mess around with my coworkers because the store is quiet.
 And there are timeless days when I get lost in the innards of a self-checkout machine.
 All these experiences slowly changed me into a more empathetic and outgoing person who doesn't shy away from new experiences or people and someone who can truly appreciate the complexity of every single person.

-You, the reader, feel sympathetic towards him.
+• You, the reader, feel sympathetic towards and a connection to him.
 He is complex, just like he describes other people as being complex.
 He is human.

 If you would like to explore the possibility of writing a personal statement showing that you are creative, make things, and are a problem-solver, spend some time considering what your own creative problem-solving story may be; What do you make, fix, or build?

-Remember, a personal statement does not have to showcase creative problem-solving skills.
+Remember, an engineering college essay does not have to showcase creative problem-solving skills.
 Students may write about any topic for their personal statement as long as it is effective in sharing important characteristics about them - their ‘adjectives’ - and there are many adjectives that they can show; there are no right or wrong attributes to highlight.

-If, after brainstorming for creative problem-solving ideas, either on your own or through “How to Write a Standout Computer Science College Application,” you are not sure what to write about, perhaps a topic that is not specifically about creative problem-solving will be a better direction for you.
+If, after brainstorming for creative problem-solving ideas, you are not sure what to write about, perhaps a topic that is not specifically about creative problem-solving will be a better direction for you.
 In this case, a number of more general (not specific to creative problem-solving) free online brainstorming exercises are available online, which you could use, such as The College Essay Guy Ethan Sawyer's.
 At that site, you’ll also find significant guidance for writing the essay once you’ve identified a topic.

 Lastly, you may be wondering about using AI to help you write your personal statement.
 There are some positive ways to use AI when applying to college.
 However, writing the essays is not one of them.
 I strongly discourage students from using AI to write their essay.